sergiocorreia/ppmlhdfe/guides/separation_primer.md

 <p align="center"><img src="./figures/primer_geyer.png" alt="screenshot-poisson" width="60%"/></p>

-As we can see, we are able to recover Geyer's "direction of recession" by employing the ReLU algorithm, which has the added advantage of being easy to implement, and not requiring exact algebra routines.
+As we can see, we are able to recover Geyer's "direction of recession" by employing the IR algorithm, which has the added advantage of being easy to implement, and not requiring exact algebra routines.